 Medication for skin irritation during pregnancy

 Your healthcare provider can recommend medication if home remedies aren't effective.
 During pregnancy, it's essential to get approval from your provider before taking any medication, including over-the-counter options.
-Antihistamines and corticosteroids usually ease the itching within a day or two Your healthcare provider may suggest trying:
+Antihistamines and corticosteroids usually ease the itching within a day or two.
+Your healthcare provider may suggest trying the following:

 Conclusion